 A construction company, comprised of mostly male workers, wanted to address the health behaviours of their workforce.
 Meetings were held with crew and team leaders to determine their most pressing health needs.
-The project was coupled with participatory ergonomics programming to re-design and co-create tasks with job design considered also, consistent with a Total Worker Health® approach.1 The most significant complementary wellness needs for this group were sleep & fatigue-related matters; shift-related nutrition and hydration; manual tasks and related muscular aches, especially in the shoulders and back.
+The project was coupled with participatory ergonomics programming to re-design and co-create tasks with consistent with a Total Worker Health® approach.1 The most significant complementary wellness needs for this group were sleep & fatigue-related matters; shift-related nutrition and hydration; manual tasks and related muscular aches, especially in the shoulders and back.

 The management received reports and acted on the suggestions for travel arrangements with single rooms.
 The crew members engaged in reflective learning practices.
 Hundreds of workers received education and engaged in activities during four months of delivery.
 The feedback was resoundingly positive, with 92% of attendees rating their training program extremely high on satisfaction surveys.
 A team leader learned that his cholesterol was excessively high and sought medical attention which, he was told, was essential.
 Crew started asking for the training sessions and booking attendance around their project schedules.
-Task were redesigned in the ergonomics programs, with trust built during these sessions which eased communication and engagement.
+Tasks were redesigned in the ergonomics programs, with trust built during these sessions which eased communication and engagement.